-- Bulleted, largeprint handouts and alternative formats are available for key information. - Plain language and easy-to-read translation about postvaccination protocols and monitoring side effects. - Provide risk communication about any side effects.

-- Allow caregiver or support person to sit beside the individual. - Have non-seated spaces for wheelchair users and clear pathways in between areas for people with visual impairments. - Provide opportunities to ask questions or discuss concerns about post-vaccine side effects. - Provide a safe space within the setting if the sensory or physical environment is overwhelming or the individual is stressed and needs space to decompress.
+- Bulleted, large-print handouts and alternative formats are available for key information. - Plain language and easy-to-read translation about post-vaccination protocols and monitoring side effects. - Provide risk communication about any side effects. - Physical - Allow caregiver or support person to sit beside the individual. - Have non-seated spaces for wheelchair users and clear pathways in between areas for people with visual impairments.

-- is not a far walk from the vaccination site or provide the option of staying in-place, instead of moving from station to station. - Provide a space to move during waiting period if staying in one place is hard.
+- Ensure waiting area is not a far walk from the vaccination site or provide the option of staying inplace, instead of moving from station to station. - Provide a space to move during waiting period if staying in one place is hard.